-RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRI PTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUD E OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION (depending on the nature and value of the remains) Inform the police if the remains are human, and Obtain appropriate clearance or approval from the competent authority, if required, and recover and remove the remains to the National Museum or National Forensic Laboratory as appropriate.
-Social Economic Job creation due to exploration activities Employment creation and skills development Opportunities during the exploration phase (Approx. 10-20 jobs) - Direct - Regional - Long-term - Reversible - Certain Medium Minor Minor (4) Maximise local employment and local business opportunities to promote and improve the local economy Enhance the use of local labour and local skills as far as reasonably possible.
+RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRIPT ION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Inform the police if the remains are human, and Obtain appropriate clearance or approval from the competent authority, if required, and recover and remove the remains to the National Museum or National Forensic Laboratory as appropriate.
+Social Economic Job creation due to exploration activities Employment creation and skills development Opportunities during the exploration phase (Approx. 10-20 jobs) Direct Regional Long-term Reversible Certain Medium Minor Minor (4) Maximise local employment and local business opportunities to promote and improve the local economy Enhance the use of local labour and local skills as far as reasonably possible.
 Where the required skills do not occur locally, and where appropriate and applicable, ensure that relevant local individuals are trained, and Ensure that goods and services are sourced from the local and regional economy as far as reasonably possible.
-Low major beneficial Environment Generation of waste due to Nuisances (odours and visual), and DirectOn-siteShort-term Moderate Low Minor (3) Training and toolbox talk to workers shall be provided Ensure good housekeeping Low (2)
+Low major beneficial Environment Generation of waste due to exploration activities Nuisances (odours and visual), and Litter (nuisance and ecological risk) Direct On-site Short-term Reversible Likely Moderate Low Minor (3) Training and toolbox talk to workers shall be provided Ensure good housekeeping Implement the waste management hierarchy across the site: avoid, reuse, and recycle Low (2)